DDragan24/Project-3-TeamRavenClaw/README.md

 ### Data Transformation
 To kick off our project we used Pandas in Jupyter Notebook to transform our data before importing it into a database.
 During this stage, CSV files were read, columns were manipulated, and DataFrames were created, merged, and cleaned.
 We removed data that was not relevant to our project, reduced redundancy in the data, and organized the combined data for easier use in future applications.

 At this point in our project, each team member split off to perform their chosen tasks in the transformation process (data visualizations, web scraping, database design, etc).

-*
-* Detailed breakdown of the process
-*

-Data Loading
 The data we collected is relational.
 For this reason, we chose to import/load our data in a relational database, PostgreSQL.
 PostgreSQL is an easy-to-use database, which enabled our team to seamlessly link the data and other components of our project.

-*
-* How data is read and displayed for future use
-*

 ### Analysis
 We analyzed our data using the following techniques: